I have had a lifelong passion for reading and writing and graduated with a bachelor's in English literature.

 Bookish Baby Names

-Some of the best names out there have the best stories.
+The best names have the best stories.
 On the other hand, some of the best stories have the greatest names.
 There is no end to the baby names for boys and girls that can be found in literature.
-Whether you are looking to name your new child after a favorite author or character, I've put together a list of unique baby names from literature to help inspire you.
+Whether you're looking to name your new child after a favorite author or character, I've put together a list of unique baby names from literature to help inspire you.

 If you are having a tough time deciding on a name for your baby, maybe try hosting a naming party where friends and family can put different options up for a vote.

 For hundreds of years, there have been some pretty impressive female authors that have produced some of the greatest literary works of all time.
 Here are five well known women writers with some pretty interesting names that can make for a unique baby girl's name from literature.

 Beatrix Potter is a famous English author known for her children's books.
 Born Helen Beatrix Potter, she published about 23 books total, including The Tale of Peter Rabbit (1902).

 The name Beatrix most likely came from Viatrix, a feminine form of the Latin name Viator, which meant "voyager" or "traveler."
 The spelling was later altered with association with the Latin term beatus, which means "blessed."

 CharlotteBrontë was yet another English author and poet.
 She is most well known for her classic, Jane Eyre (1847).

 Charlotte is the feminine form of the name Charles.
 Charles simply means "man" or "manly," so Charlotte is more like "feminine manly."